Continuing Education Activity

 - Outline the use of the serum FSH and LH in the initial laboratory screening of primary amenorrhea.

-- Explain the importance of collaboration and communication among the interprofessional team to educate the patient and monitor treatment to improve outcomes for those with primary amenorrhea.
+- Explain the importance of collaboration and communication among the interprofessional team to educate the patient and monitor treatment to improve patient outcomes in cases of primary amenorrhea.

 Amenorrhea is defined as the absence of menarche in females of reproductive age.
-Primary amenorrhea is defined as the failure of initiation of menses by age 14 in the absence of secondary sexual characteristics or the absence of menarche by age 16 regardless of the presence of normal growth and development of secondary sexual characteristics.
+Primary amenorrhea is defined as the failure to reach menarche.
+Evaluation should be undertaken if there are no secondary sex characteristics by 13 years of age, if menarche has not occurred five years after initial breast development, or if the patient is 15 years or older.
 In contrast, secondary amenorrhea is defined as the cessation of previous menses for more than 6 months.

 The majority of cases of primary amenorrhea are caused by anatomical defects, elevated follicle-stimulating hormone (FSH) levels, hyperprolactinemia, hypothalamic amenorrhea, or polycystic ovary syndrome (PCOS).